table of contents

 - REP what replacement

 - This table specifies modifications to try first.
-First REP is the header of this table and one or more REP data line are following it.
-With this table, Hunspell can suggest the right forms for the typical spelling mistakes when the incorrect form differs by more than 1 letter from the right form (see also "ph:").
-The search string supports the regex boundary signs (^ and $).
-For example a possible English replacement table definition to handle misspelled consonants:
+The first REP line is the header of the table, followed by one or more REP data lines.
+With this table, Hunspell can suggest correct forms for typical spelling mistakes where the incorrect form differs by more than one letter from the correct form (see also "ph:").
+The search string supports the regex boundary anchors (^ and $).
+For example, a possible English replacement table definition to handle misspelled consonants:

 REP 5 REP f ph REP ph f REP tion$ shun REP ^cooccurr co-occurr REP ^alot$ a_lot